 Recent high-profile attacks highlight the fact that malicious actors have become extremely adept at leveraging Web application attacks including structured query language (SQL) injection and cross-site scripting (XSS), malware attacks ranging from viruses and worms to spyware and ransomware, application-specific attacks that target applications based on the results of packet sniffing, and denial of service (DoS) and distributed denial of service (DDoS) attacks.

 Verizon’s 2016 Data Breach Investigations Report revealed just how successful attackers have become.
-According to the report in 81.9 percent of incidents, attackers compromised their target within minutes; and in nearly 70 percent of cases, successful data exfiltration was accomplished in a matter of days.
+According to the report in 81.9% of incidents, attackers compromised their target within minutes; and in nearly 70% of cases, successful data exfiltration was accomplished in a matter of days.

 With the deck seemingly stacked in the attackers’ favor, how can organizations combat targeted attacks?